 - Apply a light coating of new oil to the o ring on the new oil filter, so it slides on easy and doesn’t bind up when tightening

 - For installing the new oil filter, the manual says “Tighten by hand until you feel the oil filter O-ring contact the oil filter mounting surface.
-Then tighten the oil filter two full turns (or to the specified torque) with a special tool (or get the oil filter with a nut on the end and use a wrench!).
+Then tighten the oil filter two full turns (or to the specified torque) with a special tool (you are not supposed to use the nut on the end of K&N filters for install).
 The specified torque is 20Nm (14.5lbf-ft)

 - With the oil filter back on, replace the drain plug with a new crush washer (see additional notes on the crush washer below).
 Torque for the oil drain plug is 23 Nm (17 lbf-ft).
 This seems like a very little bit of force – but I guess that is all it takes.

 - Finally, refill the engine oil.
 2700 ml for oil change only; 3100 ml for oil and filter change.

 - Start the engine and let it run at idle for a few minutes